chris-blackburn/ECE5510-HW1/README.md

 # HW1

-#### Computes the prefix sum using sequential and parallel algorithms
+#### Computes the prefix sum of an input sequence using sequential and parallel algorithms